PabloMSanAla/fabada/README.md

 ![Image Results][image_results]

 The left, middle and right panel corresponds to the true signal, the noisy meassurents and the estimation of fabada respectively.
-There is also show the Peak Signal to Noise Ratio (PSNR) in dB and the Structural Similarity Index Measure (SSIM) at the bottom of the middle and right panel (PSNR/SSIM).
+There is also shown the Peak Signal to Noise Ratio (PSNR) in dB and the Structural Similarity Index Measure (SSIM) at the bottom of the middle and right panel (PSNR/SSIM).

 * _fabada_demo_spectra.py_